rayh/xcoder/README.md

 Xcoder assumes you are using XCode 4.3 on Lion and ruby 1.9.
 You may have some degree of success with lesser versions, but they are not intentionally supported.

+## Automation and CI

+Xcoder provides a simple mechanism to help with automating builds and CI.
+Provide a Rakefile along the lines of this:

+	require 'xcoder'
+	require 'xcode/task_builder'

+	# Assumes identity is first in keychain
+	Xcode.task :adhoc do

+	  # Which project/target/config, or project/scheme to use
+	  use :project => :MyProject, :target => :MyTarget, :config => :Release

+	  # The mobile provision that should be used
+	  profile 'Provisioning/MyProject_AdHoc.mobileprovision'

+	  # Keychain is option, allows isolation of identities per-project without
+	  # poluting global keychain
+	  keychain 'Provisioning/build.keychain', 'build'

+	  deploy :testflight,
+	    :api_token => 'api token',
+	    :team_token => 'team token',
+	    :notify => true,
+	    :lists => ['Internal'],
+	    :notes => `git log -n 1`

+	  deploy :s3,
+	  	:access_key_id => ENV['AWS_ACCESS_ID'],
+		:secret_access_key => ENV['AWS_SECRET_KEY'],
+		:bucket => 'my-project-bucket',
+		:dir => 'downloads/'

+  	  deploy :kickfolio,

+	end

+	task :ci => ['adhoc:deploy:all']

+Running rake -T will give a list of the targets that are available.

+NOTE: This is provided as well as the mechanism listed below, which is more to provide simple access to common build tasks.
+This mechanism is to try and reduce the repetativeness of setting up new build jobs while allow more explicit control around identities and keychains

 ## Example Usage

 You will need to install the gem: